 I was at our camp, in my tent with Third Lieutenant Rowena who, as a daughter of Zeus, is technically my aunt.
 I try not to think about that much.

-Some of the other Hunters older are than me by centuries, but most are about the age of senior citizens, while I'm barely sixteen.
+Some of the other Hunters older are than me by centuries, but most are about the age of senior citizens, while I'm only sixteen.
 All of us look like teenagers and tweens, because Hunters of Artemis can't age or get sick - we can only die in battle, which is more likely than you would think.
 In return for eternal youth and health, as well as enhanced strength, speed and skill at archery, we devote our lives to hunting with Artemis and remain maidens forever.
 Lots of different girls have joined - demigods seeking adventure, nymphs tired of being chased by satyrs, mortals who Artemis rescued from danger.

 Rowena was asleep, her face covered by her hair.
 I didn't know what time it was, or how the other Hunters were doing.
 I considered putting on my night-vision glasses.

 'Hello?'
 I whispered as loudly as I dared.